rickgennis/managebackups/src/managebackups.1.md

 : Include the time in the filename of the newly created backup.
 The day of month will also be included in the subdirectory.
 Without time included multiple backups on the same day taken with the same settings will overwrite each other resulting in a single backup for the day.
 With time included each backup is saved separately.

 **--scp** [*destination*]
 : On completion of a successful backup, SCP the newly created backup file to *destination*.  *destination* can include user@ notation and an optional hardcoded filename.
 If filename is omitted the newly created date-based filename is used, the same as with a standard cp command.
-Additionally the strings {fulldir}, {subdir} and {file} can be used; they'll be automatically replaced with the values relative to the newly created backup.
+Additionally the strings {fulldir}, {subdir} and {filename} can be used; they'll be automatically replaced with the values relative to the newly created backup.

 **--sftp** [*destination*]
 : On completion of a successful backup, SFTP the newly created backup file to *destination*. *destination* can include user@ notation, machine name and/or directory name.
 SFTP parameters (such as -P and others) can be included as well.
-Additionally the strings {fulldir}, {subdir} and {file} can be used; they'll be automatically replaced with the values relative to the newly created backup.
+Additionally the strings {fulldir}, {subdir} and {filename} can be used; they'll be automatically replaced with the values relative to the newly created backup.
 By default, a current year and month subdirectory will be created on the destination after connecting and then the file is "put" into that directory.
 Use a double-slash anywhere in the *destination* to disable creation and use of the YEAR/MONTH subdirectory structure on the destination server.
 For example, **--sftp** "backupuser@vaultserver://data".

 **--nobackup**
 : Disable performing backups for this run.
 To disable permanently moving forward, remove the "command" directive from the profile's config file.